Gottwik/Enduro/README.md

 * `{{#within global/products context.productid}}` - Changes context of the block inside for array's descendant with provided key
 * `{{first array}}` - same as with but will provide first object in array as context
 * `{{lorem 20}}` - will generate dummy text with a lenght of 20 words
+* `{{compare var1 var2 'true' 'false'}}` - will compare two variables and pick 'true' or 'false' in a ternary-like fashion

 ## Heroku
 Enduro is heroku ready.
 Just make sure that enduro is in the dependencies of your project.
 To publish on heroku, just use these steps (heroku cli required):